Yusufyzc/testing-Testing/README.md

-You should ensure you are in environment that you use in the prompt In anaconda prompt enter this command: python -m ipykernel --user --name envName --display-name "whatEverYouWANT" You linked with anaconda environment with jupyter Lastly, in the link top, copy the python codes and create a new python file in jupyter, paste them and execute the file.
+You should ensure you are in environment that you use in the prompt In anaconda prompt enter this command: python -m ipykernel --user --name envName --display-name "whatEverYouWANT" You linked with anaconda environment with jupyter Lastly, in the .ipynb python files of this repository, open the python files in jupyter and execute the file.